 Cover through your super means you’re able to enjoy a group policy which could potentially be cheaper than sourcing insurance yourself, and the money comes out of your super balance so it’s easier to pay.

 While it can be hard to protect yourself from illness and injury, the right life insurance can make sure that you are always financially safe and give you peace of mind.
-If you’re not sure what you need, check out our calculators or call our Member Services team on 1300 300 820 Monday to Friday 8:30 to 5pm.
+To figure out the cost of insurance cover, check out our calculators or call our Member Services team on 1300 300 820 Monday to Friday 8:30 to 5pm.

 To find out more about our insurance, including terms and conditions, refer to the relevant Insurance Guide available under Product Disclosure Statements.